Jamie Carragher calls out UEFA's decision to scrap away goals rule in European football

-Jamie Carragher claims UEFA's decision to scrap away goals rule in European football
+Jamie Carragher slams UEFA's decision to scrap away goals rule in European football

 UEFA have made the decision to scrap away goals in European competitions.